hardenedlinux/firmware-anatomy/hack_ME/hw_security.md

 "If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle." ---  Sun Tzu

 If the peripheral device and firmware( e.g: Intel ME) is called "Ring -3", so let's call "Ring -4" refered as hardware level( naming is one of the hardest issue in CS, isn't it;-)).
 Those knowledge from offensive side will help us to know better where we are and how we react.
+Transparency is more crucial in hardware security than software's due to the emerging cost/complexity of open audit is inevitable.
+A couple of issues must be taken into account before we have the chance to bring back the hardware freedom to the individuals:

+* Libre/open FPGA toolchain
+* Libre/open EDA toolchain
+* Reproducible semiconductor fabrication process
+* Open audit process/method for multiple levels, e.g: RTL, schematic, PCB layout, etc
+* FLOSS based hardware supply chain risk assessment and management

 ## Fault injection